-This is located in the black box below the offside forward facing rear seat.
+This is located under the rear forward facing seat.
 The battery is a 12V, low maintenance, leisure battery which should only require attention at the annual habitation service.

 If a replacement habitation battery should be required then it is important that the replacement be of the same type and specification as that originally fitted.